What are the different emergency alerts in California?

 The law would allow the CHP to activate a “Yellow Alert,” which means several freeways in a designated area would light up with a license plate or description in the hopes that other drivers will look out for the vehicle.

-The legislation was introduced by Assemblyman Jim Patterson, R-Fresno, and it will go into effect in January 2023.
+Assemblyman Jim Patterson, R-Fresno, introduced the legislation, and it will go into effect in January 2023.

 “Feather Alert” bill is introduced